-Measurement of any weight loss (ΔW_t) of a prism confirms there is insufficient water present in the system.
+Measurement of any weight loss $(\Delta W_t)$ of a prism confirms there is insufficient water present in the system.
 AAR reactive mixes will not necessarily exhibit expansion if insufficient water is available.
 If a net weight loss is recorded at the time of executing the last length readings, the measurements relating to these prisms shall be discarded.

-Note 28 Re-wetting would not necessarily allow any previous expansive reactions to be reactivated and subsequent results would be unreliable.
-Experience has shown that weight gain in the test is related to curing conditions; in particular, high humidity early curing can later lead to relatively low weight gain in the test, but results associated with unexpectedly low weight gains or even small weight losses should still be treated with caution.
+Note 24 Re-wetting would not necessarily allow any previous expansive reactions to be reactivated and subsequent results would be unreliable.
+Experience has shown that weight gain in the test is related to curing conditions; in particular, high humidity early be treated with caution.